lukeephilips/encyclopedia/README.md

 ## Description

-_An encyclopedia with words and associated descriptions, using a Ruby Description objects within word objects.
-Users can add new animals              _
+_An encyclopedia with words and associated descriptions in alpha order, using a Ruby Description objects within word objects.
+Users can add new animals._

 _[Link to site.]_